jorexdeveloper/termux-ubuntu/README.md

 **Port**

-The default port differs for the root user and other users and don't ask me why, I just got here.
+The default display port differs for the root user and other users and don't ask me why, I just got here.

 | user        | port |
 | ----------- | ---- |